anfperez/ldap-csv-tool/readme.md

 ## Built Using
 * Visual Studio Code
 * Ruby
-..* Ruby gems
+* Ruby gems
-..* CSV
+.* CSV
-..* ldap-net
+.* ldap-net
 * LDAP

 ## Features
-Users can upload a CSV file to add entries to the LDAP server Users can search the LDAP server and save their results to a CSV file.
+Users can upload a CSV file to add entries to the LDAP server Users can search the LDAP server and save their results to a CSV file

-To Start

 # Goals of this Assignment

+## Goal 1
 You can upload a CSV file to add entries to the LDAP server.
-To do this, run "ruby my-ldap-cli-dir path/to/file.csv" in your terminal.
+To do this, run "ruby my-ldap-cli-dir path/to/file.csv" in your terminal

 You should see the following message
 "Added 3 entries to ou=people,dc=example,dc=org"

+## Goal 2

 You can also perform a search for certain entries and save those results to a CSV.